RamziCarter/RamziCarter/README.md

-# Hi there 👋 I'm Ramzi
+# Welcome to R.Carter's Github Page!
 + I'm currently in the interview process on my quest to become a software engineer
 + My primary programming language is Java
 + I'm looking to collaborate and create impactful solutions along my software journey!